cryptape/bft-rs/README.md

 # BFT

-An efficent and stable Rust library of BFT protocol for distributed system.
+An efficient and stable Rust library of BFT protocol for distributed system.

 ## What is BFT?

 BFT(Byzantine Fault Tolerance) comprise a class of consensus algorithms that achieve byzantine fault tolerance.
-BFT can guarantee liveness and safety for a distributed system where there are not more than 33% malicious byzantine nodes, and thus BFT is often used in blockchain network.
+BFT can guarantee liveness and safety for a distributed system where there are not more than 33% malicious byzantine nodes, and thus BFT is often used in the blockchain network.

 ## BFT Protocol

 ### Protocol

-BFT is an State Machine Replication algorithm, and some states are shown below:
+BFT is a State Machine Replication algorithm, and some states are shown below:

 1. The three states protocol